10 Aug 2020

 .NET Fiddle lets you run C# code in your browser.
 It has syntax and error highlighting,

-autocompletion and it runs latest C#, so you get access to all latest language features.
-To get
+autocompletion and it runs the latest version of C#, so you get access to all the cool language

 You can also import packages such as